 In the first example below, we can see that the frequency of more than 4 impressions per week per user is no longer optimal for a client (employment website), while in the second chart (retail website) we see that it is important for the brand to conduct “buzzy” campaigns,

 Often, the advertiser thinks about which creative worked better.
 Sometimes they can try to estimate this by CTR, but this is a false approach at the core.
 Based on the data of Comprehensive Analysis, using metrics, we can easily demonstrate which banner attracted more audience to the client’s site and led to more conversions/desired actions.

 From the example below, we can see that in some cases, banner advertisements can be more effective than more pricey options such as video campaigns.
 In the case displayed below, this information allowed us to optimize a client’s advertising campaign by more than 30%

-Many users had already seen a video ad on the TV; the banner ads served as a reminder which made people take action after being exposed to the advertisements.
+Many users had already seen a video ad on the TV; the banner ads served as a reminder that made people take action after being exposed to the advertisements.

-You do not have to guess which one of the banners work better, just run the pre-test, collect the statistics and leave the one that has better results.
+You do not have to guess which one of the banners works better, just run the pre-test, collect the statistics, and leave the one that has better results.

 How often users have to see ads

 This chart shows how users react to your ads over a certain period.

 Having this data, you can make the necessary conclusions when an advertisement is inefficient, and when the users need to see it again.